 Micaela Morris received her early dance training with Georgia Academy of Dance and Georgia Dance Theater in Peachtree City, Georgia.
 Following high school, she attended Belhaven University and now holds a BFA degree in dance.
 After graduation in 2018, Micaela performed as a company member with the Montgomery Ballet.
 Her favorite rolls while performing in Montgomery include Spanish in the Nutcracker the Sylph Pas in Graduation Ball, and Fish in Carnival of the Animals.
 Micaela also loves musical theater and has most recently appeared as Brenda in Hairspray and ensemble in The Music Man.
 In 2019, Micaela moved to San Antonio to be an Artist in Residence with San Antonio Metropolitan Ballet.
 With SAMET, Micaela performed the Spun Sugar pas de deux in Hansel and Gretel, was the Lady of Summer in The Snow Queen, and performed in Dominic Walsh’s Sucumbir.
 Most recently, Micaela appeared in Ballet Conservatory of South Texas’ performance of La Boutique as the Shopkeeper’s Wife.
 Micaela has loved becoming a part of the Premiere Ballet family this year as an instructor and Assistant Artistic Director with Premiere Ballet Ensemble.
 She delighted in performing a duet in the Premiere Ballet Ensemble production of Motown Memories, and performing in our spring 2022 production, Coppelia.
 She looks forward to more future performances!

 Kim Ingram – Jazz and Contemporary Instructor

 Carla Sankey – Thrive Director and Jazz Instructor

-Kat Umlang – Pilates Instructor and Assistant Instructor
+Kat Umlang – Pilates Instructor and Ballet Instructor

 Karen Umlang – Office Manager